jdk137/closeTabByJS/README.md

 [github link](https://github.com/jdk137/closeTabByJS)

 Javacript can not close page in recent version chrome, because it's not safe.
-But we can close in with this extension installed.
+But we can close with this extension installed.

 ## Usage:
 ```js